Why is Menorca a great family destination?

 So pack light, bring a sense of adventure, and get ready for a family holiday where everyone—big and small—feels right at home.

-Above: the tranquil waters of Son Bou beach on the south coast of Menorca
+Above: my son and I enjoying the tranquil waters of Son Bou beach on the south coast of Menorca

 Share: